yann-carvalho/rps_python/README.md

-# rps_python
+# Play RPS using Python!
-Play RPS using Python!
+A game using Python I learned on freeCodeCamp